Welcome to JISA Sevenhill

 Our ministry is focused on the giving of Ignatian retreats in the tradition of St Ignatius of Loyola, the author of the Spiritual Exercises, and offering hospitality to individuals and groups seeking a space for quiet and reflection.

-Located in the oldest winery of the Clare Valley, Sevenhill retreat centre is an idyllic setting to “come and get some rest”.
+Located in the oldest winery of the Clare Valley, JISA Sevenhill centre is an idyllic setting to “come and get some rest”.
 There are several options to choose from and you can always talk to us if you need some extra help.